dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

                 ;
         }

 This is very different than what you intended.
-As we discuss in another note, the traditional method OSes have used for this problem is to mark device pointers with the `volatile` type qualifier, which (roughly) tells the compiler the pointed to location can spontaneously change and thus the compiler should not add or remove any `volatile` load or store or reorder it with either its own accesses or with those of other `volatile` loads or stores (regular, non-volatile access have no guarantees).
+As discussed in [COMPILE](../1-compile/volatile/README.md) the traditional method OSes have used for this problem is to mark device pointers with the `volatile` type qualifier, which (roughly) tells the compiler the pointed to location can spontaneously change and thus the compiler should not add or remove any `volatile` load or store or reorder it with either its own accesses or with those of other `volatile` loads or stores (regular, non-volatile access have no guarantees).

 ----------------------------------------------------------------
-#### Rules for writing device code
+#### Some concrete rules for writing device code

 To do a new device:

-  - Do a quick internet search for the device name and "errata".
+  - Do a quick internet search for the device name and "application note" (for examples and suggestions) and "errata" (for bugs).

-    I'd also suggest redoing it by adding "forum" or "bare metal" to pull up more obscure issues.
+    I'd also suggest redoing it by adding "forum" or "bare metal" to pull up more obscure issues --- especially for hardware restrictions not mentioned in any official document.

-  - First off: for external devices, figure out the device input and output voltage.
+  - For external devices: ***Before you connect anything figure out the device input and output voltage***.
+This generally is in the first table or set of bullets in the datasheet.
 Always make sure you get this right!

-    Obviously, do not connect a 3v device to a 5v pi pin!
+    For the r/pi: obviously, do not connect a 3v device to a 5v pi pin!
     But, also don't connect a 5v device to a 3v pi pin.
 If you're lucky this will cause the device to do nothing (e.g., all device reads return `0`).
 But it might cause it to almost work -- sort-of working stuff is hard to debug since it causes Heisenbugs, error that come and go non-deterministically.

-    Similarly: Never use a device directly that puts out more or less than 3v --- what the r/pi's pins expect.
+    Similarly: Never connect a device directly to a pi input pin if it's not putting out around 3v.
+Higher and the r/pi pins will shut down (or the pi will fry); lower, the pi will not register it.

+  - Start by using polling to get device results rather than jumping right into interrupts.

+  - When you set values, you have to determine if you must preserve old values (so must read-modify-write) or can ignore them and just set what you want (the GPIO `SET` and `CLR` registers).

+  - Check your work: When you write a value to the device for a field that is both read and write, read it back and make sure that that you wrote is what you get back (note: some device registers will have bits that can change spontaneously).
+You can add this check to your device write procedure so it always occurs.

+    Trivial, but this hack has detected many bugs for me over the years.
+    (E.g., when the SPI protocol speed was wrong, when a jumper was loose.)
+If nothing else, it increases your confidence.

   - Find the values that must be true on reset.
 Read the device after reboot and see that these are what you get.
 If you don't the